occlum/occlum/README.md

 ## License

-Occlum is released by Ant Financial under BSD License.
+Occlum is released under BSD License.
 See the copyright information [here](LICENSE).